This post is a reprint of an article published in BIC Magazine.

 As with most trends, many people have lost sight of an approach that can very quickly minimize the need for a significant portion of raw materials and immediately produce significant returns.
 One of the best ways to accomplish this is to make further use of materials that are already in the economic engine.
 Yes, I’m speaking of chemical reuse.
 Reuse has long been the focus of many industries, such as paper and plastic, but less so for the overall chemical industry.

-Several companies across the U.S. have become specialists in the reuse of chemicals, operating as distributors of used chemicals, chemical coproducts and byproducts.
-Today, products such as alcohols (like methanol, ethanol and isopropyl alcohol) are broadly distributed for reuse applications.
-Other broadly distributed reuse products include solvents (acetone, esters and mixtures), inorganic acids (like sulfuric, phosphoric and hydrochloric acids), organic acids (such as formic, propionic and acetic acids) caustic solutions and glycols.
+Several companies across the U.S. have become specialists in the reuse of chemicals, operating as distributors of used chemicals, chemical coproducts, and byproducts.
+Today, companies broadly distribute products like methanol, ethanol, and isopropyl alcohol for reuse applications.
+Other broadly distributed reuse products include solvents (acetone, esters, and mixtures), inorganic acids (like sulfuric, phosphoric, and hydrochloric acids), organic acids (such as formic, propionic, and acetic acids) caustic solutions, and glycols.
 Chemical reuse continues to grow throughout the world.

 Regulatory compliance in reuse